Yunasawa/Runtime-Debug-Command/README.md

 - <b><i>Runtime Debug Command</i></b> provides you an input field used to handle and debug your logics, events or you can use it as a feature of you game.
 - See <a href="https://github.com/Yunasawa/Realtime-Debug-Command/blob/main/VERSION.md"><b>Version</b></a> for more updated features.
+- This tool is not really perfect so if you have any errors or bugs or difficulties when use this, please feedback and I will response as soon as possible.

 <h2> ★ Table On Contents </h2>